Painting Staircases and Railings: Pro Tips for Success

 Taping and Masking Off Stair Railings

-• Use a putty knife or painter’s tool to scrape off any drips or splatters as you paint before they have a chance to dry.
+- Keep a putty knife or painter’s tool handy to clean drips or splatters before they dry.

 Painting Stair Risers and Treads

-Start by cleaning the stairs thoroughly to remove any dirt or grease.
-Fill any holes or cracks with wood filler and let dry.
-Lightly sand the area to rough up the surface so the new paint has something to grip onto.
+Clean the stairs thoroughly to remove dirt and grease.
+Fill holes or cracks with wood filler, allow to dry, then sand smooth.
+Lightly sand glossy areas to help new paint adhere.

-Once the final coat is dry, you can reinstall any stair rails or balusters.
-Apply two coats of paint to stair rails and balusters before reattaching them.
+Once dry, reinstall any railings or balusters.
+Apply two coats of paint to these before reattaching.

 Applying Primer and Top Coats to Maximize Durability